The 'Moeller Stroke'...Or Chapin Stroke?

 A Salute to Jim Chapin, con't

 T O R E V I E W . . . recall Jim Chapin's famous online video (compliments of Vic Firth).
-Recall, also, that the stick tip reaches a modest height during the 'weaving movement' ... (refer to the video where he demonstrates his fast, left handed triplets).
+Remember, also, that the stick tip reaches a modest height during the 'weaving movement' ... (as he demonstrates his fast, left handed triplets).

-... the (so called) Moeller whip, Moeller stroke, Moeller grip etc. are concepts not invented by Sanford A. Moeller !
+... the Moeller whip, Moeller stroke, Moeller grip etc. are concepts not invented by Sanford A. Moeller !

 [Read the text carefully in Moeller's book]

 Nearly a century ago, Moeller researched (and learned) from the American civil war veterans, who had followed the Bruce and Strube School of field drumming (from the US civil war years).
 And when one thinks about it, who taught this traditional (open style) approach to George B. Bruce and Gardiner A. Strube?

 The answer is: The approach had 'been around' for hundreds of years.
 This vintage drumming style came from Europe to America, and was successfully used during the US Revolutionary War.

 FINAL COMMENTS ...
 The concept of using a 'whipping image' to render a crisp percussive down blow has been with us for centuries (Moeller did not invent the idea to use this mental image as a technique).
 Therefore, referring to any Chapin movements as a 'Moeller-type' whipping motion is definitely misleading and inappropriate.
 Moeller did not 'originate' the concepts that are seen in Chapin's videos.
 Moeller could only have taught the basics to Chapin, as he himself had learned.
 Chapin merely took it from there (the way it should be).

 Why do most say ...
 'Moeller method' or 'Moeller technique' ?